-While the vocational learning outcomes for programs, such as Computer Engineering Technician, articulate the depth and breadth of skills, knowledge, and attitudes required by graduates when entering the work force, individual college programs may choose to build on this standard by offering some degree of specialization.
+While the vocational learning outcomes for programs, such as Web Development and Internet Applications, articulate the depth and breadth of skills, knowledge, and attitudes required by graduates when entering the work force, individual college programs may choose to build on this standard by offering some degree of specialization.
 Irrespective of the specialization, graduates' learning is significantly enhanced by opportunities for as much practical experience as is feasible during their time in the program.

-There are many opportunities for graduates to pursue further educational qualifications; graduates may be granted credits towards a degree or certification, either through articulation agreements between the colleges and universities or by direct credit transfer.
+There are many opportunities for graduates to pursue further educational qualifications.
+Graduates may be granted credits towards another program or degree or certificate, either through articulation agreements between the colleges and universities or by direct credit transfer.
 Students should contact individual colleges for further details of a college's articulation agreements or credit transfer possibilities.

-To be successful in the computing environment requires an ongoing commitment from the graduate to continue to update their skills to stay current in this rapidly changing field.
+To be successful in the digital environment requires an ongoing commitment from the graduate to continue to update their skills to stay current in this rapidly changing field.
 Making use of knowledge and experience gained during their studies, graduates may also choose to apply for professional designations from provincial, national, and international organizations as a further demonstration of their commitment to keep their skills current.